Amarnath-001/NavigationBar-spaceX/README.md

 A navigation bar which is inspired from spaceX's navigation bar

-I was jobless so i did this, The program can be used anyhow. cheers 🥂
+Basic prototype website, The program can be used anyhow. cheers 🥂